Reporting steps

 • re-lodge your report during the review period.

-Important: the 28-day review period is only guaranteed to employers that lodge within the 2-month lodgement period (or within an approved extension period).
+• The 28-day review period is only guaranteed to employers who lodge within the 2-month lodgement period or within an approved extension period, provided the extension period ends at least four weeks before 31 August.

-Once you have successfully lodged your Report, you must complete the Notification & Access compliance requirements:
+Once you have successfully lodged your Report, you must complete the notification and access compliance requirements:

 • Make public reports accessible to employees and any shareholders or members of the employer.